 Developing a Steady Hand and Movement

-If you wish to add dynamic to your decorative writing, use flourishes.
-Swirls, loops and decorative strokes of any type will help you create movement.
+If you wish to add dynamics to your decorative writing, use flourishes.
+Swirls, loops, and decorative strokes of any type will help you create movement.
 Just don’t overkill it with all kinds of decorative elements.
 Now that you know the basic theory, let’s proceed to our free practical lessons.

 Basic Hand Lettering: The Alphabet